 Adjacent to Rincón del Mar is the breathtaking Sanguaré Nature Reserve, offering a variety of adventurous outdoor and nature activities such as scuba diving, windsurfing, and wildlife watching.
 Visit their Website for more information (in Spanish).

-If you are heading north towards Barranquilla and Santa Marta, you might consider stopping at some of the beautiful beaches between Cartagena and Barranquilla.
+If you are heading north towards Barranquilla and Santa Marta, you might consider stopping at some of the off the beaten path beaches between Cartagena and Barranquilla.
 For example, Caño Dulce or Santa Veronica (about 1,5 hours from Cartagena), with the latter also emerging as a kite surfing destination.
+Read more about Santa Veronica in our article on things to do near Barranquilla.

 La Boquilla features a crucial location between the Caribbean Sea and the “Virgin Swamp” (Ciénaga de la Virgen, Ciénaga de Tesca).
 This unique ecosystem is home to several endangered plant and animal species.
 It’s possible to explore the flora and fauna by boat and by foot.
 The local Afro-Caribbean communities have a deep connection to the mangroves and local guides can tell you more about their traditional significance.